sagemath/sagewiki_to_gh-2022-10-10/combinat/SageCombinatWorkshopOrsay.md

  * Florent Hivert: not 29th of January
  * Jean-Christophe Novelli: only 27-28 of January possible
  * Adrien Boussicault
- * Vincent Delecroix: "I have three days free (26-28) during which I will come to Orsay"
+ * Vincent Delecroix: I will participate three days (26-28) and perhaps whole week
  * Michael Abshoff: available online

 == Suggested Topics ==

 Add topics that you want discuss or work on.
 Add your name next to anything you'd like to participate with.
 Your name should at least appear next to the topics you suggest :-)

-'''Words''' (FrancoSaliola, Sébastien Labbé)
+'''Words''' (FrancoSaliola, Sébastien Labbé, Vincent Delecroix)
  * ideas for improving to the code (Stream for infinite words?)
+(Vincent Delecroix)
  * discussions regarding the trac #5002
  * finish and post words_new_fct_sl.patch to trac #5037
  * create a Lyndon word class